osen/Fl_Flow/README.md

   return Fl::run();
 }
 ```

+## Advanced Ordering

+Flow also provides an instruction to center a component within
+available space.
+For this, you can use the '/' character.
+For
+example, the following will horizontally and vertically center a
+button in the empty space rather than expanding into it.

+    flow.rule(button, "/</^");

+This will result in the following:

+If you only wanted to center it horizontally but make it expand
+vertically instead, then you would need a rule such as this.

+    flow.rule(button, "/<=^");

+This is very powerful because by only centering in the available
+space, it will take into consideration other components such as
+side bars.
+Considering that you can also put Fl_Flow widgets into
+other Fl_Flow widgets, you can achieve any layout possible.

 Hopefully this tutorial has given you some insight into how Flow
 works.
 You may have even noticed that we did not actually need the
 Separator Widgets in order to achieve the layout we created.
 Your